Teaching Family Model

 After our successful TFM pilot in 2017, we began rolling out the model in more residential care homes.
 Ultimately, we plan to transition all our Therapeutic Residential Care homes to TFM.

-- reshape the residential care sector in Victoria to help ensure better care and outcomes for children and young people in our care.
+Through TFM, we aim to reshape the residential care sector in Victoria to help ensure better care and outcomes for children and young people in our care.